gontract/gontract/README.md

 ## Preconditions and Postconditions

-**preconditions** are conditions that are  typically  imposed  on  the input of a funcion (parameters/arguments) and they  have to be satisfied in order for the function to be executed at all.
+**preconditions** are conditions that are  typically  imposed  on  the input of a funcion (parameters/arguments) and they  have to be satisfied in order for the function body to  run at all.
 It is the caller's responsibiliy to make sure that preconditions are satisfied.

 **postconditions** are usually imposed on the result of a function  (return values) and they have to be satisfied in order for the function to complete regularly.